openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    evaluation

-Each operand of the *conditional-or* operator must be of type *boolean*, or *Boolean*; a compile-time error occurs otherwise.
+Each operand of the *conditional-or* operator must be of type *boolean*, or *Boolean*.
+Otherwise, a compile-time error occurs.

 The left-hand operand expression is first evaluated at runtime.
-If the result is of the *Boolean* type, then the *unboxing conversion ()* is performed as follows:
+If the result is of the *Boolean* type, then the *unboxing conversion ()* is performed as
+follows:

 -  If the resultant value is ``true``, then the value of the *conditional-or* expression is ``true``, and the evaluation of the right-hand operand